Mount Vernon Trail: History

 In 1978, the Metropolitan Washington Airports Authority built a connection from the trail to Washington National Airport's bicycle parking.
 In 1979, the original section between Alexandria and Memorial Bridge was paved and in 1980 the section south of Fort Hunt and the one between Alexandria and Alexandria Avenue was paved.

 In 1980, as part of the construction of seven bridges across Four Mile Run, including bridges for Potomac Yard railroads, Route 1 and the George Washington Parkway, the Army Corps of Engineers built an extension of the Four Mile Run Trail that connected the trail to the Mount Vernon Trail.
 In 1982, Alexandria built a small section of trail in the area under and near the Woodrow Wilson Bridge.

 In 1982-83, a new trail route was built around the east side of the Potomac River Generating Station, on a cantilevered section between the river and the power plant, with costs paid for by the power utility because they were facing legal action for illegally storing coal on federal land.
 On December 7, 1988, the Park Service expanded the trail north from Arlington Memorial Bridge to Roosevelt Island where a new bridge over the parkway, which opened on June 11 of that year, connected it to the Custis Trail.
 Later that same year a new trail segment was built in Fort Hunt Park where the trail had been on road.
 That represented the last new section of trail.

 However, many sections of trail have been improved, and several new connections to the trail have been built.
 In March 1992, work began on the Crystal City Connector Trail that connected the trail to Crystal City via a pedestrian tunnel that had been built when the railway was moved nearly a decade beforehand.
 The Connector opened on August 22, 1992.
 Between 1994 and 1999, Arlington County built a trail connection between the Mount Vernon Trail at Memorial Circle and the sidewalk along Washington Boulevard that would eventually become the Washington Boulevard Trail.

-In 2003, the Wilkes Street Tunnel Trail, which was constructed between 1980 and 1999 was connected to the on-street portion of the trail at Union Street.
+In 2000, the Metropolitan Washington Airports Authority opened two new bike bridges - one over the ramp from the GW Parkway to the West Entrance Road and the other over the exit from Smith Avenue to the Parkway - and a repaired section of trail across the airport grounds.
+The two bridges cost more than a million dollars, took a year to build and opened in early February of 2000.